Special Public Health Announcements

 In accordance with TDHS, if live lice are found on a student’s head, the school nurse will contact the student’s parent to discuss a plan for treatment with an FDA-approved, over-the-counter treatment that may be purchased from any drug or grocery store.
 After the student has undergone treatment, the parent should check in with the school nurse to discuss the treatment used.

 Classroom or school-wide checks have not been found to be effective in lice management and the practice is not supported by the AAP or the CDC.
 Austin ISD policy supports this philosophy.
-There will be a classroom notification sent to parents within five days of a single incidence of lice in the class.
+At the Elementary school level, a classroom notification sent to parents within five days of a single incidence of lice in the class.
 Since many lice cases are discovered and treated at home, please let the school nurse know if you have discovered lice on your child.
 Your child's privacy will be maintained at all times.

 The most important thing to remember is whatever treatment you use, follow the instructions EXACTLY as recommended for the treatment to reduce the risk of re-infestation.
 It's extremely important that you purchase and use a lice comb that has teeth that are very close together.
 This process is tedious (thus the term "nit-picking") but necessary to get all the nits out.
 Wash towels, bedding, jackets and any other items that are being used daily at home.